 The DCS project is running in the main computer pccompass07.
-During the Run, a dcs login session (with old "onl" password) must be always open, and the PVSS User Interface (UI) must be running.
+During the Run, a dcs login session (with the old "onl" password) must always be open and the WinCC OA User Interface (UI) must be running.

-If you don't see any UI window opened (and it is not minimized - check in the horizontal menu bar, on the bottom of the screen), start it from a terminal window, by typing in the prompt:
+If no UI window is visible (and it is not minimized - check in the horizontal menu bar, on the bottom of the screen), start it by clicking on the COM-PASS DCS logo in the Desktop of pccorc36.

+Alternatively, ssh to pccompass07 and open the UI from a terminal window, by typing in the prompt: